aliyevroyal/GrokkingDeepLearningExamples/README.md

-Project Title: All Examples of "Grokking Deep Learning by Andrew Trask" Python Codes in Java without libraries
+Project Title: All Examples of "Grokking Deep Learning by Andrew Trask" Python Codes in Java without Libraries

+Projects Can Be Found at SubPackages under GrokkingDeepLearningExamples/src/main/java/com/elecdrones/

-Theoretical Side Source: Grokking Deep Learning by Andrew Trask
+Theoretical Side Source: "Grokking Deep Learning" by Andrew Trask

 Build with: Java Programming Language